cosmos/ibc/spec/core/ics-033-multi-hop/README.md

 ## Synopsis

 This document describes a standard for multi-hop IBC channels.
-Multi-hop channels specifies a way to route messages across a path of IBC enabled blockchains utilizing multiple pre-existing IBC connections.
+Multi-hop channels specify a way to route messages across a path of IBC enabled blockchains utilizing multiple pre-existing IBC connections.

 ### Motivation